pjhades/tolarian-academy/crypto-coursera.md

 way.
 It's simply invertible, and the decrypting algorithm has the same structure as the encrypting one, with the only difference being that we apply the series of functions in reverse order.

-Here comes a theorem: based on a secure PRF, a 3-round Feistel network is a secure PRP.
+Here comes a theorem (**Luby-Rackoff**): based on a secure PRF, a 3-round Feistel network is a secure PRP.

 In DES, the serious of functions are all bit manipulations, with a key component called the **S-boxes**.
 An S-box is a 6-bit-to-4-bit lookup table.
 It must not be linear, otherwise